High Traffic Commercial Flooring Handbook

 - Cafeterias/dining halls

 - Waiting room of admissions offices and health centers

 - Area directly in front of an information booth or kiosk

 5 Benefits of High Traffic Commercial Flooring

 When it comes to high traffic flooring, few products compare to the durability of hardwood and LVT flooring.
-Unlike carpet, which in busy spaces can be matted, crushed and stained, both hardwood flooring and LVT can handle an onslaught of heavy traffic and use.
+Unlike carpet, which in busy spaces gets matted, crushed and stained, both hardwood flooring and LVT handle an onslaught of heavy traffic and use.
 Benefits of LVT and hardwood in high traffic areas include:

-- Ease of maintenance — Both are easy to clean and if repairs are needed, there is minimal disruption to the space.
+- Ease of maintenance — Both are easy to clean and repairs require minimal disruption to the space.

 - Durability — LVT and hardwood come in a variety of thicknesses and hardness levels, which ensures superior durability for commercial interiors.

 - Design — With hardwood, no two pieces are alike, so you’re guaranteed to get a unique and beautiful flooring design every time.
 If you opt for LVT, advances in production methods allow for a countless number of style and design opportunities that mirror natural elements, such as stone, metal and ceramics.

 - Size variety – Hardwood flooring is available in a number of plank lengths and widths, while LVT is available in both the plank and tile variety, meaning there are many different size options to choose from.